oe/dplayer-tcb/README.md

 # DPlayer for TCB

-DPlayer, danmu backend with Tencent cloudbase
+DPlayer, danmaku backend with Tencent cloudbase

 ## Building and running on localhost